 Summertime is one of our favourite seasons: the gloriously vibrant summer produce, the lingering hours of sunlight, the relaxed vacation vibes from everyone around us, traveling with kids, lazy weekends spent with friends.
-When the heat is blistering, though, you don’t always feel like slaving away in the kitchen.
+When the heat is blistering, though, you don’t always feel like standing over a cooktop in the kitchen.
 That’s why we love making cooling summer recipes for when it’s too hot to cook.

 The summer can lure us away from healthy habits, especially when a hot kitchen deters us from whipping up a homemade meal.
 However, we need energy for those exciting summer activities – and that comes from eating real, nutritious foods.